nasa-gibs/worldview-options-eosdis/common/config/metadata/reference/MODIS_Terra_Data_No_Data.md

-### MODIS (Terra/Aqua) Areas of No Data
+### MODIS (Terra) Areas of No Data
-The MODIS Areas of No Data (Terra/Aqua) layer shows the areas on the earth in which the Terra or Aqua satellites have not covered on that particular day.
+The MODIS Areas of No Data (Terra) layer shows the areas on the earth where the Terra satellite has not covered on that particular day.